geraltritama/geraltritama/README.md

 <h2 align="left">Hi 👋!
-My name is Gerall and I'm a student, from Singaperbangsa University</h2>
+I'am Geral and I'm a student, from Singaperbangsa University</h2>

 ###